Learn from the experts: How to choose the right LMS for your organization

 Step 3: Identify patterns and create user stories

-A user story may look like the following:
+A user story may look like this:

 • This task or situation requires skills and knowledge